Masters in Public Health Programs (MPH)

 Capstone and Practicum Experience to Complete an MPH Degree

-Two other requirements that MPH students will in general need to complete for their degree are a capstone and practicum.
-These two experiences will prepare students for entering into the public health workforce through hands-on experiences and real-life examples.
+Two other requirements that MPH students typically need to complete their degree are a capstone and practicum.
+These two experiences will prepare students through hands-on experiences and real-life examples.

-The capstone project or seminar is a culminating experience consisting of a paper with an oral presentation.
-The thought behind the capstone project is to have a student utilize all they have learned through their degree and apply it in one, organized method to show their level of compression and application.
+The capstone project or seminar usually includes a paper with an oral presentation.
+The capstone project is an opportunity for the student to utilize all they have learned through their degree and apply it in one, organized method to show their level of comprehension and application.
 This tends to be in the form of original research.

-With over 1350 CEPH-accredited Masters in Public Health programs, prospective students may find it difficult to choose which MPH program is right for them.
-There are a few things to consider when determining which programs to apply to: 1) Would you like to combine the MPH with another masters degree that compliments your public health career goals, 2) Would you like to take classes online or in-person, and 3) What field or work environment would you like to pursue a public health career in?
+With numerous CEPH-accredited master’s in public health programs and schools to choose from, prospective students may find it difficult to decide which MPH program is right for them.
+There are a few things to consider when applying to programs: First, would you like to combine the MPH with another master’s degree that compliments your public health career goals?
+Second, would you like to take classes online or in-person?
+Finally, what field or work environment would you like to pursue a public health career in?

 MPH Dual Degrees

-A Masters in Public Health is a degree that can stand alone or pair nicely with other graduate degrees.
-Dual degree programs provide an avenue for students to concurrently enroll in two degree programs so that duplication in course content is minimized, academic interaction is more efficient, and the time and costs incurred are reduced compared to earning the degrees independently.
+A master’s in public health is a degree that can stand alone or be paired with other graduate degrees.
+Dual degree programs provide an avenue for students to concurrently enroll in two degree programs so that duplication in course content is minimized, academic interaction is more efficient and the time and costs incurred are reduced compared to earning the degrees independently.

 If multiple fields of study interest you, you may want to consider exploring different MPH dual degree options, such as MPH-MD or MPH-MBA.

-Due to the increased need for public health professionals, more universities are now launching MPH programs and extending the opportunity for students to gain their MPH degree online.
-Depending on one’s personality, work ethic, and schedule, enrolling in an online MPH program may be the best option.
+More universities are launching MPH programs and extending the opportunity for students to gain their MPH degree online.
+Depending on one’s personality, work ethic and schedule, enrolling in an online MPH program may be the best option.

 The classroom experience is the greatest differentiating factor between an online degree and an in-person one.
-Many people assume that an online degree is an impersonal approach to education, featuring less interaction with peers and professors but this is not always the case.
 In many ways, a comprehensive online experience can feel a lot like a traditional one.
-With some basic access to technology and the know-how to use it, anyone can become a successful online student.
-Some example elements of an online education experience are virtual live classes using a webcam, a learning management system for discussions and assignment access, interactive course content designed by university faculty, and access to tech support to assist you.
+With access to technology and the know-how to use it, anyone can become an online student.
+Some example elements of an online education experience are virtual live classes using a webcam; a learning management system for discussions and assignment access; interactive course content designed by university faculty and access to tech support.

 MPH Career Options

-When choosing a degree, students should take the time to consider which career paths and work environments they are interested in.
-Professionals holding Masters degrees in Public Health typically work in governmental public health agencies, community-based service organizations, academic and research institutions, private organizations, hospitals, health insurance companies, and medical groups.
-Due to the various types of work environments, salaries and job roles significantly vary, such as conducting health assessments to developing health policies.
-Some common career options include occupational and environmental health specialists, epidemiologists, biostatisticians, health program administrators and educators, health economists, planners, and policy analysts.
+When choosing a degree, students are encouraged to carefully consider which career paths and work environments they are interested in.
+Professionals holding master’s degrees in public health typically work in governmental public health agencies, community-based service organizations, academic and research institutions, private organizations, hospitals, health insurance companies and medical groups.
+Due to the various types of work environments, salaries and job roles can significantly vary, from conducting health assessments to developing health policies.
+Some career options include occupational and environmental health specialists; epidemiologists; biostatisticians; health program administrators and educators; health economists; planners and policy analysts.

-Visit our Public Health Career Guide for more information regarding the different career opportunities for those with their MPH.
+Explore our public health career guide for more information regarding the different career opportunities for MPH graduates.

 Frequently Asked Questions about Master’s in Public Health Degrees